Critonyx

 Deliver

 Specialist SaaS engineers, weekly cadence, milestone-priced.
-We ship the platform, the features, the integrations — and the test coverage that lets you ship the next ones without us.
+We ship the platform, the features, and the integrations, plus the test coverage that lets you ship the next ones without us.

 A